CiscoMerchan/TEST02/README.md

   * Add method POST to form tag in login.html file
       ```<form method="post">```

-   - RUN the code to verify that user entered data is not in the browser

 **The Form is working but is not completely functional, the form still doesn't know if  the email input is really an
 email (text contains @), the user password is visible in the entry field, the data in both fields are not required and
 there is no minimum and maximum amount of characters for the password.**